Home Page

 (R–6 for M.S., R–12 for Ph.D.)
 Prereq., consent of instr.
 Offerings on request of graduate students by arrangement with appropriate faculty.
 Recent topics: field methods, well design, contaminant transport, geochemical modeling.
 Level: Graduate

-GEO 590 - Supervised Internship.
+GEO 590 - Research.
 1-12 Credits.

 Offered intermittently.
-Directed individual research and study appropriate to the back ground and objectives of the student.
+Directed individual research and study appropriate to the background and objectives of the student.
 Level: Graduate

 GEO 594 - Graduate Seminar.
 1-10 Credits.